 There are many different options when considering family therapy.
 In general, most family therapists use one or more of the following four approaches:

 Family systems therapy uses the idea of the family as a system and unit.
 The therapist examines how the family works as a whole, as well as how each part of the system is working.

 This form of therapy holds the idea that individual family members are inseparable from the family system as a whole.
 As such, changes in the behavior of one family member affect other family members.
 This form of therapy can be helpful for families who are navigating mental health disorders or substance abuse issues.

 2. Functional Family Therapy

 Functional family therapy is an intensive, short-term form of therapy for families who are dealing with high-risk youth.
 This therapy focuses on improving protective factors and decreasing risk factors to improve the family dynamics and the relationships between adolescents and other family members.
-This type of therapy has been shown to be effective2 in treating adolescent substance misuse and behavioral issues.
+This type of therapy has been shown to be effective in treating adolescent substance misuse and behavioral issues.1

 3. Structural Family Therapy

 Structural family therapy is focused on strengthening the structure of the family and its communication.
 One technique used in this type of therapy is the family map, which is a visual map of problems that shows how the dynamics of the family contribute to or maintain the problem.

 In this form of therapy, the therapist may:

 - “Join” the family through an empathetic and sharing relationship